 Medical School admissions committees want to get a sense of your character in that short time that they spend with you.
 As an applicant to Medical School, you are being considered for a profession in which one’s integrity is of utmost importance.
 So be honest!
 I can’t emphasise this enough.

-Your interviewer may nit-pick on something you wrote on your personal statement or your slip in grade one particular term just to see how you react.
+Your interviewer may nit-pick on something you wrote on your personal statement or your grade-slip in a particular term just to see how you react.
 Use this moment as an opportunity to talk about what you learned from that experience.
 Turn it into something positive.
 Turn it into your advantage.

-If your interviewer happens to be a neurologist and asks you which specialty of medicine you are interested in and you honestly don’t know, don’t feel compelled to reply ‘Neurology!’ – just be honest.
-Most medics do not know the answer to this until later on in medical school.
-Committing too early may even make yourself seem a little too myopic as you have not even stepped foot into medical school yet.
+If your interviewer happens to be a neurologist and asks you which speciality of Medicine you are interested in and you honestly don’t know, don’t feel compelled to reply ‘Neurology!’ – just be honest.
+Most Medics do not know the answer to this until later on in Medical School.
+Committing too early may even make yourself seem a little too myopic as you have not even stepped foot into Medical School yet.

 Be tactful in the way you describe yourself.
 You need to showcase your qualities but not sound arrogant.

 When asked about your best qualities, a smart way to avoid sounding arrogant in your answer is to cite what others have said about you.
 Talk about that “outstanding communication skill” or that “excellent leadership quality” your supervising consultant at your last work experience placement commended you on.

 Having an online interview doesn’t mean you can neglect body language – it has arguably been more important than the content of your conversation and can turn the tide in your favour.